Real Estate Lead Generation: 2026 Benchmarks NAR Data & Buyer-Research Statistics

 These benchmarks are sourced from Zillow Data and the Realtor.com Rental Trends Report.
 When a visitor sees how their target property compares to regional averages, they gain confidence in their decision and are more likely to engage with an agent who demonstrated that expertise.

-Property investors make decisions based on numbers — yield, appreciation, closing costs, and mortgage affordability.
-A realtor whose website lets investors model these scenarios instantly earns trust and captures the complete investment criteria as lead data.
-This is significantly more valuable than a name and phone number from a contact form.
+Property investors decide based on numbers: yield, appreciation, closing costs, and mortgage affordability.
+A realtor whose website lets investors model these scenarios earns trust and captures complete investment criteria as lead data, significantly more valuable than a name and phone number from a contact form.

-Regional variation matters enormously in the US property market.
-A buyer in the Midwest has a fundamentally different affordability picture than one in California or the Northeast.
-CalcStack tools let you set regional benchmarks so that visitors see data relevant to their area, making the experience more credible and your agency more trustworthy.
-An agent in Austin showing Austin-specific yield data outperforms a generic national calculator every time.
+Regional variation matters in the US property market.
+A Midwest buyer has a different affordability picture than one in California or the Northeast.
+CalcStack tools let you set regional benchmarks so visitors see data relevant to their area.
+An Austin agent showing Austin-specific yield data outperforms a generic national calculator every time.

 Popular Real Estate Tools